kiali/kiali.io/content/en/docs/Configuration/authentication/openshift.md

 The `openshift` strategy supports [namespace access control]({{< relref "../rbac" >}}).

+The `openshift` strategy is only supported for single cluster.

 ## Set-up

 Since `openshift` is the default strategy when deploying Kiali in OpenShift,